CyberWVU/docker-labs/README.md

 7. Secure the nginx web server
 8. Remove the backdoor #2

-More detailed explanations of what to do/setup is in each folder.
+More information can be found for each lab in the README file in that lab's folder.
 Solutions for each lab will be posted in the wiki.